Tahoua Region

-Tahoua is one of eight Regions of Niger.
+Tahoua is one of seven regions of Niger.
 The capital of the region is the commune of Tahoua.
 The region covers 106,677 km².

 Geography

 Tahoua borders Agadez Region to the northeast, Maradi Region to the southeast, Nigeria's Sokoto State to the south, and Mali (Gao and Kidal regions), Dosso Region and Tillabéri Region to the west.
 Much of the region lies with the Sahel, merging into the Sahara desert in the north.

 Settlements

 Tahoua is the regional capital; other major settlements include Abalak, Bagaroua, Birni-N'Konni, Bouza, Illela, Keita, Madaoua and Tchintabaraden.

 Administrative subdivisions

-Tahoua is divided into 12 Departments:
+Tahoua is divided into 12 Departments and one commune: